manatlan/reqman/docs/python.md

  * compute complex data
  * ...

+!!! info
-(You can include all python libs available in reqman, but for others lib you should have python3 on the host with yours libs.)
+    You can include all python libs available in reqman, but for others libs you should have python3 on the host with yours libs.

 ## With param value